 Nearly sixty years later another story of Horrie's fate was revealed, confirmed by two of Jim Moody's children and by one of his fellow soldiers in the signal platoon.
 Moody told them that in the week before Horrie was surrendered, he searched the Dog Pound for a look-alike dog.
 Having located one, he bought it for five shillings and surrendered this substitute 'Horrie' instead.
-The real Horrie was said to have lived out his life near Corryong in northern Victoria where he is said to have sired many puppies, although it is possible these puppies were confused with those of Imshe II, the dog Moody bought after Horrie's death.
+The real Horrie was said to have lived out his life near Corryong in northern Victoria where he is said to have sired many puppies, although it is possible these puppies were confused with the puppies of Imshe II, the dog Moody bought after Horrie's death.

 Either way, on 12 March 1945 a small white dog was destroyed at the Quarantine Station at Abbotsford.
 The Quarantine Department were very keen to press charges against Moody for his illegal importation of Horrie.
 However, the Deputy Commonwealth Crown Solicitors advised that under the Quarantine Act, the time limit for prosecution was six months after the event.
 As it had been over three years, Moody was free to get on with his life.